Q-dimi/return_tests/README.md

       must_be_value: {
         on: true,
         index_exact: false,
         values: [12, 12], //objects use the library compare-an-object for a deep comparison only returning true or false.
-If you need to track changes, type npm i compare-an-object and use the other features they offer.
+If you need to track changes, type npm i compare-an-object and use the other features offered like added, deleted and changed properties.
       },
       must_pass_regex: {
         on: false,